Thame Remembers Private Frederick Neil

-Frederick Neil was born in Shabbington, Oxfordshire on 13 February 1883, one of 6 children to Thomas and Ruth Neil.
-He married Hannah (Annie) Doran in Shabbington in 1910, and had two daughters, Rosina who died shortly after birth and Freda.
+Frederick Neil was born in Shabbington, Oxfordshire on 13th February 1883, one of six children of Thomas and Ruth Neil.
+He married Hannah (Annie) Doran in Shabbington in 1910 and had two daughters, Rosina, who died shortly after birth, and Freda.

-He was transferred to the 2nd Battalion, Royal Berkshire Regiment (220078) on 26th June 1917.
-On 16th August 1917 he fought in the Battle of Langemark, part of the Third Battle of Ypres, and was one of 120 men reported missing at the end of the day.
+On the 26th June he was transferred to the 2nd Battalion, Royal Berkshire Regiment (220078), part of the 25th Infantry Brigade, 8th Division.
+On 16th August 1917 the Battalion fought in the Battle of Langemarke, part of the Third Battle of Ypres and Frederick was one of 120 men reported missing at the end of the day.

-Suffering from wounds to the head, he was captured by the Germans, and taken to their field hospital (Feldlaz) as Iseghem, where he died of his wounds 5 days later on the 21st August, age 34.
+Suffering from head wounds, he was captured by the Germans and taken to their field hospital (Feldlaz) as Iseghem, where he died of his wounds five days later on the 21st August 1917, age 34.

 Originally he was buried in Iseghem (Izegem) Communal Cemetery German Extension but was reinterred at Harlebeke New British Cemetery, Belgium, in June 1924.

-Frederick is remembered on the Shabbington War Memorial and a memorial in St Mary’s churchyard Thame.
+Private Frederick Neil is remembered on the Shabbington War Memorial and a memorial on his wife Annie’s grave in St Mary’s churchyard, Thame.

 The Thame Remembers Cross was delivered to Harlebeke New British Cemetery, Ypres, West Vlaanderen, Belgium